 - Plastic pan for quick cleaning.

 This Frisco dog crate is your standard crate.
 It’s the most versatile option, providing a great middle-ground between our other options, but it’s still secure and robust.
-Most Huskies will fall in between the 36-inch and 42-inch models.
+Most Huskies fall in between the 36-inch and 42-inch models.
 We highly recommend the 42-inch model if you have the room.
 The metal wire in this crate makes it the second most reliable option we’ve reviewed here – strong enough for Huskies who get mildly anxious or bored, but not for destructive Huskies or those with severe separation anxiety.

-We love that the crate is inexpensive yet secure, has versatility, is budget-friendly and also collapsible for easy storage and takedown.
+We love that the crate is inexpensive yet secure, has versatility, is budget-friendly, and also collapsible for easy storage and takedown.
 It can also be collapsed and carried, making it great for traveling huskies.

 Merry Products Mahogany Wood Crate